RizkyMaulana-design/RizkyMaulana-design/README.md

 - 🤖 Experimenting with **AI-powered coding tools**

 ---

-## 🌟 2025 Goals
+## 🌟 2025 Goals (as a Student Developer)
-- 💼 Launch a personal tech startup
+- 🎓 Focus on mastering **fundamentals of programming** and clean code principles
-- 🌐 Release open-source projects
+- 💻 Build and publish more **personal & academic projects**
-- 🧠 Master **TypeScript + SvelteKit**
+- 🧠 Deepen understanding in **Web Development, Networking, and UI/UX Design**
-- 🌍 Collaborate with international devs
+- 🤝 Collaborate with other students and open-source communities
-- 🪄 Create aesthetic and functional web experiences
+- 🚀 Prepare for future **internship and professional experience**

 ---